 The Bear Man is a Cherokee tale, which shows the relationship our ancestors held with animals.
-This was also seen in the Paleolithic great hunt, where the animals were considered as teachers, and the practice of animism.
-Sir Edward Taylor gave a name to this earliest phase of magical and religious thinking, calling it animism, after the Greek word anima meaning ‘soul’.
-In animism, it is believed that the whole world and everything in it is possessed of consciousness, or spirit.
+This was also seen in the Paleolithic, great hunt (where the animals were considered as teachers), and in the practice of animism.
+Sir Edward Taylor gave a name to this earliest phase of magical and religious thinking, calling it animism, after the Greek word anima meaning “soul”.
+In animism, it is believed that the whole world, and everything in it, is possessed of consciousness, or spirit.
 A spark not just reserved for humanity.

 Animals appear throughout world mythology and folklore.
-To the Ancient Egyptians they were the universal power, the gods incarnate.
-While to the Maori’s, animals are the ‘ancestral people.’
-They symbolise instinctual life, the elements, and when depicted in myths, the lower, animalistic nature of human beings.
-This is seen with Dionysus riding a donkey, and wearing the skin of a leopard.
+To the Ancient Egyptians, they were the universal power, the gods incarnate.
+While, to the Maori”s, animals are the “ancestral people.”
+They symbolise instinctual life, the elements and, when depicted in myths, the lower, animalistic nature of human beings.
+This is seen with Dionysus, riding a donkey, and wearing the skin of a leopard.

 More recently, scientists have belatedly declared that mammals, birds and many other animals are conscious.
 We know that they form close family bonds.
 They can feel pain and fear.
-This is seen in the high concentration of stress hormones, cortisol and catecholamines, which flood their bodies in the lead up to slaughter.
+This is seen in the high concentration of stress hormones, cortisol and catecholamines, which flood their bodies, in the lead-up to slaughter.

-Food is, of course, a vital part of life, and beyond simple nourishment lies comfort and memories of shared family meals.
-However, what I will say is that once you have seen what happens, you cannot un-see it.
-Once you know the damage and devastation animal agriculture and fishing wreaks on our planet, on our health, and on the 56 billion farmed animals that are killed each year, you cannot forget it.
+Food is, of course, a vital part of life and, beyond simple nourishment, lies comfort and memories of shared family meals.
+However, what I will say is that, once you have seen what happens, you cannot un-see it.
+Once you know the damage and devastation animal agriculture and fishing wreaks on our planet, on our health, and on the fifty six billion farmed animals that are killed each year, you cannot forget it.
 Choice is ours but there must be education.
 There must be connection.

 This is, of course, a highly contentious issue, but the truth must be known.
 Only once we have the information can we make informed choices about our lives.
 Smoking is the great example of this.
 Businesses are about profit.
 Our health and the welfare of the earth, as we can see, is not placed before profits.

-Today the main link between humans and animals are though our pets.
-However shamanic visons, cave art, and the deities of Ancient Egypt, show a much more interconnected world.
-Interestingly these composite animal and human figures, and Therianthropes, i.e., shapeshifters, are reportedly seen during a psychedelic trip.
-The similarities between these visions and cave art is striking, and take us back to a time when magic was inextricably linked with spirituality and art.
+Today the main link between humans and animals is though our pets.
+However, shamanic visons, cave art, and the deities of Ancient Egypt, show a much more interconnected world.
+Interestingly, these composite animal and human figures, and Therianthropes, i.e., shapeshifters, are reportedly seen during a psychedelic trip.
+The similarities between these visions and cave art are striking, and take us back to a time when magic was inextricably linked with spirituality and art.

 One of the most characteristic examples of magical cave art was discovered in the cave of Les Trois-Frères.
-Joseph Campbell in his book Primitive Mythology writes that “in this awesome subterranean chamber the beasts are not painted on the walls, but engraved – fixing for millenniums the momentary turns leaps, and flashes of the animal kingdom in a teeming tumult of eternal life.
-And above them all, predominant – at the far end of the sanctuary, some fifteen feet above the level of the floor, in a craggy, rocky apse – watching, peering at the visitor with penetrating eyes is the now famous “sorcerer of Trois-Frères.”
+Joseph Campbell, in his book Primitive Mythology, writes that “in this awesome subterranean chamber, the beasts are not painted on the walls, but engraved – fixing for millennia the momentary turns, leaps, and flashes of the animal kingdom, in a teeming tumult of eternal life.
+Above them all, predominant – at the far end of the sanctuary, some fifteen feet above the level of the floor, in a craggy, rocky apse – watching, peering at the visitor with penetrating eyes, is the now famous “sorcerer of Trois-Frères.”

-The Norse worldview, the wider Germanic worldview, amongst many others contain a multitude of land spirits.
-Mythology is, as Henry Corbin said, “a densely woven inter dimensional fabric,” and by not living shoulder to shoulder with myth we detach ourselves from this wider world.
+The Norse worldview, the wider Germanic worldview, amongst many others, contain a multitude of land spirits.
+Mythology is, as Henry Corbin said, “a densely woven inter- dimensional fabric,” and, by not living shoulder to shoulder with myth, we detach ourselves from this wider world.